CJ-hacks/HackCollection/README.md

 Please use this only when you have permisson, I (cj-hacks) do not condone the use of this exploit for illegal purposes!
 (speech made by 3kh0)
+For some reason, it says edited last year. it means BEFORE 2023 not 12 months ago.